Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 There’s a number of factors that might convince shoppers to add a product to their cart.
 But, in our experience, one tactic is especially impactful: user-generated content (UGC).
 UGC includes ratings and reviews, and any visual content like photos and videos posted online or submitted to your company website by customers, fans, and visitors.

 Don’t just take it from us though.
-In a study of five major e-commerce industries, conversion rates increased by an average of 161% when shoppers saw or interacted with UGC on their path to purchase.
+In our study of five major e-commerce industries, conversion rates increased by an average of 161% when shoppers saw or interacted with UGC on their path to purchase.

-5 ways to increase add-to-cart rate
+5 ways to increase your add-to-cart rate

-Here’s how to harness UGC’s powerful influence on product pages and social media to get shoppers to smash that ‘add-to-cart’ button
+Here’s how to harness UGC’s powerful influence on product pages and social media to get shoppers to smash that ‘add-to-cart’ button and increase your conversion rate.

 1. Drive traffic to product pages with UGC

 • Company blogs (much like this one you’re reading) are prime real estate for images and videos from social media, showing how followers use your products.
-Highlighting relevant customer ratings and reviews is a great way to complement any products mentioned in the content with pull quotes or screenshot images.
+Highlighting relevant customer ratings and reviews is a great way to complement any products mentioned in the content with pull quotes or screenshot images

 • Email campaigns are largely a visual medium supported by carefully crafted messaging that serves a specific business goal.
 Visual UGC and reviews presented in an aesthetically striking way have a strong click-through influence.
-Enhance emails with UGC to elevate abandoned cart reminders, product launches, email-exclusive sales, event announcements, blog distribution, and more.
+Enhance emails with UGC to elevate abandoned cart reminders, product launches, email-exclusive sales, event announcements, blog distribution, and more

 Whichever outlet you choose, make sure product page calls to action (CTAs) are prominent.
 These examples from Glossier and Brooklinen show how it’s done with cleverly and intentionally leveraged UGC, coupled with clear CTAs: